Watts-College/cpp-529-spr-2023/schedule.md

 Submission: You have three deliverables for this final assignment.

 1. Create an RMD file with the all of the datasets described below.
 In this file you will re-create your dorling cartogram, add your clusters, and add all of the census data needed for your models.
 This will allow you to load a single geojson map file in your dashboard, and it will contain all of the information you need for all of the tabs.
-2. Use the template above to create a dashboard that makes all of the data on your city acccessible.
+2. Use the template above to create a dashboard that makes all of the data on San Diego acccessible.
 Submit the .rmd file, the .html files for your dashboard.
 3. Upload a your completed dashboard to shiny.io so that you can share your work via a URL.
 Include the link to your dashboard in the comments of your project submission, and share your work with classmates via Yellowdig.

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT FINAL PROJECT</a>